maximkapotapov/es5/README.md

-# the implementation of if/else (switch/case) statements
+# the implementation of objects with methods and if/else statements